 A wide range of information is also available on opening WordPerfect files in Microsoft Word, on automatic conversion of WordPerfect files to Word or PDF format, and on converting Microsoft Word files for use in WordPerfect.

-Extensive problem-solving advice on printing under Windows may be found on a page about printing and faxing from WPDOS under Windows, so you can avoid mysterious crashes and extra pages containing nonsense characters.
-The same page includes advice on using Windows fonts in WPDOS 6.x, on using WPDOS's fax services under Windows (a separate page is devoted to printing to Windows fax software), and on printing to a printer connected by a USB cable or across a network.
+Extensive problem-solving advice on printing under 32-bit Windows may be found on a page about printing and faxing from WPDOS under Windows, so you can avoid mysterious crashes and extra pages containing nonsense characters.
+The same page includes advice on using Windows fonts in WPDOS 6.x and on printing to a printer connected by a USB cable or across a network.
 (If your printer is a Windows-only printer, see the separate page on printing to any printer supported by Windows.)
 Multiple methods are provided for creating PDF files from WPDOS.

 Advanced techniques for accessing characters and symbols in multilingual TrueType fonts in WPDOS 6.x are on a page of their own.
 Other pages explain how to install PostScript Type 1 fonts into WPDOS 5.1 and 6.x and how to install and use Speedo soft fonts in WPDOS 6.x.

-Using a combination freely-available programs, you can print from WPDOS to any printer supported by Windows, even if no WPDOS driver exists for the printer, and even if the printer is connected to your computer by a USB cable.
+Using a combination freely-available programs, you can print from WPDOS to any printer supported by Windows, even if no WPDOS driver exists for the printer, and even if the printer is connected to your computer by a USB cable or across a network.
 This site offers a variety of methods for printing from WPDOS to any Windows printer, some of which can be set up automatically, some of which require complex manual setup.
 After any of these methods is first set up, however, it works automatically with no further effort from the user.
-A separate page explains how to use a similar method to fax from WPDOS to any Windows fax software.
+A separate page explains how to use a similar method to fax from WPDOS to any Windows fax software (under 32-bit Windows only).

 One problem with WPDOS under modern Windows systems is that Windows makes it impossible to use WPDOS's graphics mode in a window on the Window desktop.
-This means that print preview and image editing under WPDOS 5.1 and 6.x, and graphics-based text entry under WPDOS 6.x, can be used only when WPDOS is running full-screen under Windows XP, and, on most systems, cannot be used at all under Vista or Windows 7 or 8.
+This means that print preview and image editing under WPDOS 5.1 and 6.x, and graphics-based text entry under WPDOS 6.x, can be used only when WPDOS is running full-screen under Windows XP or, through Ludwig Ertl's method, under 32-bit Windows 7.
 This site provides methods of running WPDOS in graphics mode in a window on the Windows desktop, either through the use of a special system based on the DOSBox emulator or through the use of Microsoft's Virtual PC 2007 (for Windows 2000, XP, Vista, and Windows 7 only, including 64-bit versions of Windows).
 (Other methods are available on this site's page about WPDOS under 64-bit Windows.)

 The euro symbol was introduced after Corel stopped further development of WordPerfect for DOS.
 However, through the use of drivers, fonts, and other files available from the euro page of this site, the euro symbol can be used in WPDOS 5.1 or 6.x.
 The most extensive support provided on this page is for HP LaserJet and other PCL-compatible printers, but the euro can also be printed with any other printer that supports graphics, and this site provides drivers for newer HP, Lexmark, and other HP-compatible printers that have the euro symbol in the printer's hardware.
 Instructions on this site's euro page also make it possible to use the euro as a currency symbol in WPDOS 6.x tables.